ankitsharma99/voting-app/README.md

-# A Voting application using MERN stack
+# A Voting application using MERN Stack

 ## Tools used
 * ExpressJS